EnigmaCurry/d.rymcg.tech/README.md

 [![License: MIT](_meta/img/license-MIT.svg)](https://github.com/EnigmaCurry/d.rymcg.tech/blob/master/LICENSE.txt)
 [![Chat on Matrix](_meta/img/matrix-badge.svg)](https://matrix.to/#/#d.rymcg.tech:enigmacurry.com)

-This is a collection of Docker Compose projects consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTP/TCP/UDP reverse proxy and other various self-hosted applications and services behind this proxy.
+This is a collection of Docker Compose projects, consisting of [Traefik](https://doc.traefik.io/traefik/) as a TLS HTTP/TCP/UDP reverse proxy, and other open-source self-hosted applications and services behind it.
 Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env-dist` sample config file.
 This structure allows you to pick and choose which services you wish to enable.
 You may also integrate your own external Docker Compose projects into this framework.

-All (http) apps are secured with automatic Lets Encrypt TLS certificates, along with configurable self-hosted authentication middleware (OAuth2 with Gitea and/or HTTP Basic auth), as well as user group authorization middlewares.
+All (http) apps are secured with automatic TLS certificates (Let's Encrypt or Step-CA), along with configurable self-hosted authentication middleware (mTLS, OAuth2, or HTTP Basic auth), as well as user group authorization middlewares.
 Even non-http apps may be secured with the optional VPN (Wireguard) support.

 Each project has a `Makefile` to simplify configuration, installation, and maintainance tasks.
 The setup for any sub-project is as easy as